netcinematics/ALPHABITZ_AI_GOOGLE_CAPSTONE/README.md

 GOOGLE_CAPSTONE

-> **AI evolves language for humanity.**
+> **AI evolves a new language for humanity.**

-Solves ambiguity, cliche, misnomer, (polysemy and homonemy) for AI - in a novel way.
+Use AI to SOLVE:
+- ambiguity,
+- cliche,
+- misnomer,
+- polysemy (homonymy),
+- and more.

+Benefits, for AI and humans - like never before.

+____

+### TAKEAWAY:

+Think of "ALPHABITZ", like an extension to *alphabetics* - with AI.

+> The English language was never designed for AI - someday it will be.

+AI will rethink language - and you are one of the first to see it here.

 ____